matteokeole/minecraftjs/README.md

 Most of the code is made with vanilla JavaScript for a better performance.
 The 3D system uses the library THREE.js.

-The 'game' is available [here](https://matteoo34.github.io/MinecraftJS) and the HUD indev test can be found [here](https://matteoo34.github.io/MinecraftJS/hud.html).
+The 'game' is available [here](https://matteoo34.github.io/MinecraftJS) and the HUD test branch can be found [here](https://matteoo34.github.io/MinecraftJS/hud.html).

 **Features:**
 + 3D environment with noise terrain generation & basic movement mechanics